 Your BBB’s Community Honor recognizes an organization that’s made significant contributions to enrich the lives of others.
 It spotlights the honoree’s efforts to realize not only its own mission, but its role in making the Miami Valley a thriving community, taking care of its citizens – individuals and organizations.

 The local Torch Award is dedicated to the legacy of great Miami Valley business pioneers, such as John Patterson, Wilbur and Orville Wright, Charles Kettering, Colonel Edward Deeds and, most recently, Clay Mathile.
 It was through their ingenuity, leadership, generosity and mentorship to others that the Miami Valley has stood the test of time and recreated itself again and again.
-This award honors businesses, which have inspired, mentored and provided valuable support, education and guidance to businesses and community leaders that have went on to make their successes in the Miami Valley.
+This award honors businesses, which have inspired, mentored and provided valuable support, education and guidance to staff, businesses and community leaders that have went on to make their successes in the Miami Valley.

 Eclipse Integrity Award Winners

 The Eclipse Integrity Awards are presented to businesses demonstrating significant, unique and continuous commitment to exceptional customer service, trust and fair play in the marketplace and day-to-day living.
 The award winners perform during moments of truth, as well as demonstrate high ethical standards through policies, training and/or staff.
-They exercise outstanding internal business practices, practice honest competition and have a reputation in the community for sound ethics, service/products and community service.
+They exercise outstanding internal business practices, compete honestly and have a reputation in the community for sound ethics, service/products and community service.
 They also promote truth in advertising, exceed customer expectations and support the ideals of your Better Business Bureau.